woolfg/mysql-backup-sidecar-gs/README.md

 ## Usage/config

+Requirements:

+- Google Cloud Storage bucket for your backups.
+It is also recommended to create a lifecycle policy to remove backups automatically after some time.
+- Service account user and JSON key file with at least create permissions to put files into the bucket.

-The configuration adds the following environment variables.
-(For other options see the docs of [woolfg/mysql-backup-sidecar](https://github.com/woolfg/mysql-backup-sidecar-gs))
+This project adds the following environment variables to the mother project which handles the backup itself.
+(For options of the mother backup container see the docs of [woolfg/mysql-backup-sidecar](https://github.com/woolfg/mysql-backup-sidecar-gs))

 - `GS_PROJECT_NAME` Name that is used to identify your backup files.
 The backups are uploaded to a directory named like the project name.
 - `GS_KEY_FILE` path to the GCP service account JSON file.
 We recommend to use [docker secrets](https://docs.docker.com/engine/swarm/secrets/) to mount it (see also example `docker-compose` file).